-Do you have trouble getting up in the morning?
+Have you struggled with getting up in the morning?

 Do you hate it when your brother sneaks into your room?

-Do you get hot when you are outside playing baseball?
+Does the sun bother you when you are outside playing baseball?

 Then they presented their revolutionary solution and demonstrate their product, explain how it works, and wrap up their infomercial by telling viewers how they can get theirs.

 Our new Solar Alarm Clock will have you up with the sun!
 Our Door Alarm will let you know whenever someone enters your room!
 The hands-free Hat Fan creates a steady breeze to keep you cool!
 The Electromagnetic Docking System will let you secure your boat with the flick of a switch!

 On the last day of our electricity unit, we invite some guests (parents, the principal, students from other classes) into our classroom.
 We pass out snacks and kick back to watch one another’s infomercials.
 It is a fun way to go public with our learning.
 Students love seeing their work on the big screen and answering questions about their product.

 Cathy Byrne is an elementary school STEM coach at the STEM Magnet School in Greenwich, Connecticut.
 She has taught grades 1 – 5 for 26 years and now works with teachers to support their implementation of inquiry and STEM lessons.
 She also teaches STEM classes to grades 3-5, after-school K-5 STEM classes, and is currently helping to create a Tinkering Studio for her school community.